Dolphins stun Patriots 27-24, denying NE first-round bye

 The Patriots won their first eight games, the split the next eight, including the rarity of two losses at home.

+New England’s defense, which entered the week ranked No. 1 in the NFL, allowed the Dolphins to rack up 389 yards and go 5 of 12 on third down.
+The Patriots were allowing teams a league-low 23% on third down entering the day.

+“Nobody feels sorry for the Patriots not getting a first-round bye in the playoffs,” safety Devin McCourty.
+“We gotta move forward and get ready to go or the end of our season will be next week if we don’t turn the page and play good football way better than today.”

-It is the second straight season the Dolphins have denied the Patriots an unbeaten division record.
-They scored on a wild series of laterals on the final play in their second meeting last season, in Miami.
+This is also the second straight season the Dolphins have denied the Patriots an unbeaten division record.
+Despite winning 11 straight AFC East titles, New England has only finished 6-0 in division play twice — in 2007 and 2012.

-After trailing throughout the game, Tom Brady threw a 13-yard touchdown pass to James White to put New England in front 24-20 with 3:53 left.
-But Fitzpatrick, who finished 28 of 41 for 320 yards and a touchdown, was unflappable, leading Miami on a 13-play, 75-yard drive that included him recovering a fumbled snap, and completing a 24-yard pass to DeVante Parker.

 Miami (5-11) made New England play catchup for most of the game and led 10-0 early and 20-17 in the fourth quarter.